nipreps/dmriprep/README.rst

 Contributing
 ------------

-We love contributions! preAFQ is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! dmriprep is open source, built on open source, and we'd love to have you hang out in our community.

-We have developed some `guidelines`_ for contributing to preAFQ.
+We have developed some `guidelines`_ for contributing to dmriprep.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.